-1.9 Related Parties
+1.9 Related parties

 Parties are considered to be related if one party has the ability, directly or indirectly, to control the other party or exercise significant influence over the other party in making financial and operating decisions.
 Parties are also considered to be related if they are subject to common control or common significant influence.
 Related parties may be individuals or corporate entities.
+Related party accounts are carried at cost, net of any impairment charge.